 - Secondly, it’s the perfect amount of Hollandaise sauce for one or two people.
 It makes about 1/2 cup which is plenty for a rich decadent sauce like this.
 Believe me, little goes a long way.

 - Lastly, it adds huge flavor!
 Hollandaise is velvety smooth, tangy with hints of lemon.
 Add a pinch of cayenne, and it’s got a baby blast of heat.

 How to Make 1 Minute Hollandaise

-- Melt 1 stick of unsalted butter in a saucepan, bring it up to 220F.
+- Melt 1 stick of unsalted butter in a saucepan over medium heat, bring it up to 220F.

-- Whisk together 1 egg yolk, 1 teaspoon fresh lemon juice, 1 teaspoon cold water, 1/4 teaspoon salt and a pinch of cayenne pepper in an immersion blender cup.
+- Whisk together an egg yolk, 1 teaspoon fresh lemon juice, 1 teaspoon cold water, 1/4 teaspoon salt and a pinch of cayenne pepper in an immersion blender cup.

 - In a small stream, carefully pour the hot butter into the yolk mixture while whisking constantly with the immersion blender.

 What do you you do if don’t have a thermometer handy?
 As soon as the stick of butter has melted and it’s boiling, it’s ready.
 However, make sure it doesn’t brown.